5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 # Fixing AppleSMBus (`SSDT-SBUS-MCHC`)

 ## Description
-What is AppleSMBus?
-Well, it mainly handles the System Management Bus, which has various functions, such as:
+AppleSMBus is Apple's variiant of the System Management Bus which has various functions, such as:

 * **AppleSMBusController**: Aids with correct Temperature, Fan, Voltage, ICH, and other readings.
 * **AppleSMBusPCI**: Same idea as AppleSMBusController except for low bandwidth PCI devices.